hamdans-eth/colors/README.md

  - _GPU not needed_ (short sequences of word and low dimension latent space seem to not benefit from GPU parallelization)

 ## Training a model
-Run `python main.py --save` will run a model with parameters and save it.
+Run `main.py --save` will run a model with parameters and save it.

 ## Testing : visualization